seamusdemora/PiPyMailer/README.md

 # PiPyMailer

 Function: Notify me by email if my Raspberry Pi experiences a reboot.
+This function is executed by a "@reboot" entry in the cron file.

 Language: Written in Python